1jds/fcc-small-postgres-salon-database-and-bash-scripting/README.md

-# Free Code Camp Relational Databases Certificate Project: Salon
+# Free Code Camp Relational Databases Certificate Project: Salon Appointment Scheduler
 ## This repository contains the essential files for my solution to the Salon challenge on Free Code Camp.
 Technologies used here include PostgreSQL, Bash Scripting, and the Bash command line.